tednaphil/stardew-friends/README.md

 # <p align="center">🕹️[Stardew Friends](https://stardew-friends.vercel.app/)🎮</p>
 <p align="center" style="color: gold">⬆ Click the header to visit the site ⬆</a>

-<p align="center">There are so many friends to be made!
+<p align="center">There are so many friends to be made and so many details to recall!
 This app helps Stardew Valley players quickly reference details about friendable NPCs and track friendships with them.</p>

-## Preview:
+## Preview
 <div align="center">
   <img src=".github/StardewFriends Demo.gif" alt="app demo">